ignatenkobrain/sphinxcontrib-issuetracker/docs/index.rst

 A Sphinx_ extension to reference issues in an issue tracker.

-The extension is available under the terms of the BSD license, see :doc:`license` for more information.
+The extension is available under the terms of the BSD license.

 Installation
 ------------